-I have used both platforms to build websites for my clients, so I know these platforms in and out.
-In fact, Wix was my first choice when I was starting out as a full-time freelancer and wanted to build my portfolio online.
+I have used both platforms to build websites for my clients, so I know these platforms inside and out.
+In fact, Wix was my first choice when I was starting out as a full-time freelancer, and wanted to build my portfolio online.

 Wix & Shopify: An Overview

 Wix is an easy-to-use, beginner-friendly, drag-and-drop website builder.
 It is an unstructured web editorial tool that allows you to build a website by dropping elements anywhere you want on the page.
-With Wix’s assistance, the entire website building process becomes quite simple, smooth, and fast.
-This build tool helps you to build an online store in the easiest way possible.
+With Wix’s assistance, the entire website-building process becomes quite simple, smooth, and fast.
+This builder helps you build an online store in the easiest way possible.
 Read our in-depth Wix review here.

 Shopify is one of the best website builders available out there if you want to build an online store.
 This website builder tool has been rapidly growing and now offers services to more than 800,000 online shops.
-It also provides you with a free 14-day trial that helps you to use and understand this web builder tool’s different functioning.
+It also provides you with a free 3-day trial that you can use to understand how Shopify works.

 This is the Google Trends report for Wix vs Shopify comparison:

-Both the platforms already have a huge customer base that is increasing rapidly.
-While Shopify tries to build its network by introducing more business and services, Wix focuses on customer retention with its witty marketing strategies.
-This article will look at some of the key points that affect this website developing business and what both platforms have to offer!
+Both platforms already have a huge customer base that is increasing rapidly.
+While Shopify tries to build its network by introducing more businesses and services, Wix focuses on customer retention with its witty marketing strategies.
+This article will look at some of the key points that affect this website’s developing business and what both platforms have to offer!